Membership

 A: Any current NAEA member may nominate or be nominated for a national award.
 See Awards.

-Q: How do I learn about and apply for grants?
+Q: How do I learn about and apply for NAEA grants?

 A: NAEA administers grants through an independent, philanthropic organization, the National Art Education Foundation (NAEF), which exists for the benefit of NAEA members.
-Since the Foundation's inception in 1985, the projects of over 236 members have been made possible through NAEF grant programs.
+Since the Foundation’s inception in 1985, the projects of over 236 members have been made possible through NAEF grant programs.
 NAEF funding supports a wide variety of professional activities, including promotion of art education as an integral part of the curriculum; establishment and/or improvement of art instruction in public and private K-16 schools; promotion of the teaching of art through activities related to the instructional process, curriculum, student learning, student assessment, classroom behavior, management, or discipline; purchase of art equipment and/or instructional resources; and research in art education.
 Additionally, the NAEF provides professional development scholarships.
-Please note that deadline for most programs is October 1 of each year.
-You can find more information about NAEF and the grant programs here.
-If you have questions, contact Kathi R. Levin, Program/Development Officer, at naef@arteducators.org.
+The deadline for most programs is October 1 of each year.
+NAEF grants are for research or for professional development for certified arts educators who are members of NAEA.
+Learn more on the NAEF web page.
+Questions?
+Please contact Kathi R. Levin, Program/Development Officer, at naef@arteducators.org.

 A: Ask A Fellow.
 Make your question(s) clear and direct so they can be answered in a timely fashion.
 An NAEA Distinguished Fellow will address the specific question and then exit from the discussion.
 These collaborations are focused, functional, and temporary.
 Ask A Fellow is not intended for extended tenures, such as thesis or dissertation advisors or project collaborations.

-A: Please submit your inquiry to info@arteducators.org, and it will be routed to the appropriate staff person.
+A: Please submit your inquiry or proposal to info@arteducators.org and it will be routed to the appropriate staff person.

 Q: I want to purchase your mailing list?

-A: Click here for information.
-Should you have questions, please contact Member Services at 703.860.8000 or send an e-mail to listrental@arteducators.org.
+A: Visit our advertising web page (see bottom of page).
+If you have questions, please contact Member Services at 703-860-8000 or e-mail listrental@arteducators.org.

 Q: Where does NAEA stand on Certified Visual Art Educators in Pre-K through 12 School Settings?